WillAbides/setup-go-faster/README.md

 of checking whether a newer version is available for download.
 With ignore-local, the action will always check for a newer version available for download.
 Set this to any non-empty value to enable.

+### debug

+Set to anything but empty to add debugging information to the logs.
+It's very noisy and is primarily just adds 'set -x'.

 ## Outputs